digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/payoff-modeling/basic-builders.rst

 .. warning::

   By default, the ``and`` operator is the :ref:`function <function-da-internal-prelude-and-20777>` defined in the Daml standard library.
-In order to use the claim constructor instead, one needs to use a qualified import.
-Alternatively, one can hide the function from the standard library by using the syntax
+To use the claim constructor instead, use a qualified import.
+Alternatively, you can hide the function from the standard library by using the syntax

   .. code-block:: daml